eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 The only way for a losing candidate to have a legitimate claim to victory over the Approval winner is if they tied in total approvals with the winner.

-**Corollary:** There can be no Condorcet cycles induced by the ballots in Approval voting.
+**Corollary 2:** There can be no Condorcet cycles induced by the ballots in Approval voting.

 **Proof:** Since Approval voting is SCC, if $$T(A>B) > T(B>A)$$, and $$T(B>C) > T(C>B)$$, then we have that $$S(A) > S(B)$$ and $$S(B) > S(C)$$, implying that $$S(A) > S(C)$$, and thus $$T(A>C) > T(C>A)$$.
 Therefore, there can be no cycles of the form $$A>B>C>A$$.
 QED.